SkowronPiotr/praca-magisterska/README.md

 - Compare 2 records from database on separate website

 A user who has an account may additionally:
-- Create his own data record, edit and delete and these records are avaible to see for all users
+- Create his own data record, edit and delete, these records are avaible to see for all users